 The best removal method is to capture the nest in a garbage bag.
 First, slowly approach the nest and cover it with the bag.
 Detach it from the location and quickly seal the bag.
 Place the nest in an outdoor garbage can as far away from the house as possible, then make sure the lid is tightly sealed.
 You may still get some stings from this method, but it’s safer than the dangerous methods listed below.

 Wasps can become aggressive easily, so there are a few wasp nest removal DIY methods we don’t recommend.
 For one, don’t use water to remove a nest.
 This will anger the insects and they will attack, leaving you with plenty of painful wasp stings.
 It can also cause water damage to your home depending on the area the nest is located.
 Burning the nest is a bad idea as well.
 Since their nests are typically made of paper, they are very flammable and can cause your home to catch on fire.
 Similar to flooding, it won’t kill all the wasps and they will sting you.

 On a final note, hitting the nest down is a very bad method as well.
 Most of the wasps will stay alive and they will come after you angrily.

 As mentioned before, we recommend hiring a professional to get rid of a wasp nest.
 This ensures a smooth, painless removal process on your end.
-Aptive Environmental offers eco-friendly pest control services from fully trained pest professionals.
-Additionally, our lifetime guarantee ensures that we will come back for free if the pests we exterminate come back.
-This means that we focus on your current pest problem in addition to future problems – we take measures to keep the infestation away for good.
+Aptive Environmental offers effective pest control services from trained pest professionals.
+Additionally, Aptive ensures that we will come back at no additional cost if the pests we treat come back.
+This means that we focus on your current pest problem in addition to future problems – we take measures to protect from infestation.